truzo/tomango-2018/site/content/is/mark-vaesen.md

 weight: 10
 ---

-Mark is Tomango’s founder and Managing Director.
+Mark is Tomango's Founder and Managing Director.

-His main roles are business development, planning of web projects, and to steer the good ship Tomango in a clear direction.
-Mark was previously founder, owner and Managing Director of Blue Planet.
+His main roles are business development, client strategy, planning of web projects and to steer the good ship Tomango in a clear direction.

 ## What’s your perfect breakfast?
 Bacon and egg sandwich with plenty of ketchup.